Lopez Lomong: 2008 Summer Olympics

 Lomong qualified for the US Olympic Team on July 6, 2008, one year after gaining his US citizenship.
 "Now I'm not just one of the 'Lost Boys,'" he told reporters.
 "I'm an American."

-After his success at the collegiate level, Lopez signed a contract with Nike and now competes professionally.
+After his success at the collegiate level, Lopez signed a contract with Nike and began competing professionally.
 He specializes in the 1500m run but is a serious contender in every mid-distance race from 800m up to and including the 5k.
 Lopez finished 5th in the 800m finals during the 2008 US Olympic Trials, which he ran as part of his training for the 1500m.

 Lomong was chosen by the team captains of the US Olympic team to carry the US flag in the Opening Ceremony at the 2008 Summer Olympics Opening Ceremony.
 The U.S. Olympic team captains said that Lomong deserved the honor of flagbearer because he was so proud of his citizenship.

 Lopez is a member of Team Darfur.
 In the weeks leading up to the Olympics Lomong spoke often about the need to raise awareness for the violence in Darfur.
 Since his selection as flagbearer he has been careful not to criticize China directly, choosing instead to focus on the inspirational side of his story.
 "I'm here to compete for my country," Lomong told reporters when they asked questions about human rights.
 "The Olympics are supposed to bring people together to peacefully blend and I'm looking forward to that and stepping on the track and wearing my colors and representing my country."
 With reference to China specifically, Lomong answered "Chinese people have been great putting all these things together.
 It's great being here."

 He was eliminated in the semifinals of the 1500 at the 2008 Olympic Games in Beijing.